Scaremonger/homescan/README.md

 ## homescan_status.py
 This script can be used to display the state of the homescan application as reported on MQTT topic homescan/homescan_status

+## wakeonlan.py
+Test script for wake on LAN.
+Arguments:
+    $ wakeonlan <mac> [<ipv4>]

+    mac:    Mac address in the format 00:00:00:00:00:00
+    ipv4:   Optional IP Address in the format 000.000.000.000

+If mac adddress is provided without IP address and broadcast will be sent.

 # Errors:
 OSError: [Errno 19] No such device